Clio Music - Final Deadline

 No names, please.
 Everyone’s identified by numbers.
 At one point, a banner reading “Marry me, Account #749332” trails behind a plane.

-French’s approach certainly excels in that regard.
-He rocks a strong narrative and sure style that work completely apart from Meridian’s pitch, while also driving home the brand proposition.
+Indeed, his approach certainly excels in that regard.
+French rocks a strong narrative and sure style that work completely apart from Meridian’s pitch, while also driving home the brand proposition.

-In fact, dystopian ads are almost a category trope.
+In fact, anti-dystopian ads are almost a category trope.
 Meridian follows the lead of Tangerine Bank, which used jumping through hoops as its main metaphor in an impressive campaign last year.